-- (1) Ensuring verifiability

-- In order to ensure verifiability relating to decisions made by AI, record or store logs of AI training processes, inference processes, rationales of decisions made by AI, and the like (for example, input/output generated when developing and using the AI system or service) to the extent possible based on the data amount or contents.

-- Discuss method, frequency, maintenance period and so on recordings of data logs, taking into account the importance for identifying causes of accidents, and so forth, devising preventive measures, or proving requirements for responsibilities for damages, in accordance with characteristic of used technology as well as purposes.

-- (2) Providing relevant stakeholders with information

-- Based on the relations with AI and the nature and purpose of AI, provide and explain information summarizing the items listed below according to the knowledge and ability of each stakeholder.

-- AI systems and services in general

-- Fact that AI is used and its scope

-- Methods for data collection and annotation

-- Methods for training and evaluation

-- Information on the underlying AI models

-- Capabilities and limitations of the AI system or service, and proper/improper use by AI business users
+- (1) Ensuring verifiability - In order to ensure verifiability relating to decisions made by AI, record or store logs of AI training processes, inference processes, rationales of decisions made by AI, and the like (for example, input/output generated when developing and using the AI system or service) to the extent possible based on the data amount or contents. - Discuss method, frequency, maintenance period and so on recordings of data logs, taking into account the importance for identifying causes of accidents, devising preventive measures, or proving requirements for responsibilities for damages, in accordance with characteristic of used technology as well as purposes. - (2) Providing relevant stakeholders with information - Based on the relations with AI and the nature and purpose of AI, provide and explain information summarizing the items listed below according to the knowledge and ability of each stakeholder. - AI systems and services in general - Fact that AI is used and its scope - Methods for data collection and annotation - > Methods for training and evaluation - > Information on the underlying AI models - Capabilities and limitations of the AI system or service, and proper/improper use by AI business users - Relevant laws applicable in the country/region where those provided with the AI system or service or AI business users are located - Encourage a variety of stakeholders to engage actively through dialogues and collect various opinions on social impacts and safety. - In addition, show actual advantages of providing or using the AI system or service and risks to relevant stakeholders.

-33 Various countries define transparency in different ways.
+20 Various countries define transparency in different ways.
 For example, the "Artificial Intelligence Risk Management Framework" by NIST (January 2023) defines it in three categories for AI: transparency (which can answer the question of "what happened" in the system), explainability (which can answer the question of "how" a decision was made in the system), and interpretability (which can answer the question of "why" a decision was made by the system and its meaning or context to the user), while the "ETHICS GUIDELINES FOR TRUSTWORTHY AI" by the European Commission (April 2019) defines it as traceability, explainability, and communication.
 The international standard ISO/IEC JTC1/SC42 defines the transparency as the degree to which appropriate information about the AI system is communicated to relevant stakeholders.
+In this document, matters relating to information disclosure are broadly referred to as "transparency."